kokspflanze/PServerCMS/docs/README.md

 - TicketSystem (with bb-code) change TicketCategories in the Adminpanel
 - AccountPanel (to change the web/ingame password)
 - CharacterPanel (to show current status of a character, set main character[alias for ticket-system])
-- Vote4Coins (modification in admin-panel)
+- Vote4Coins (modification in admin-panel, VotePostBack possible)
 - RoleSystem, its possible to add more roles with different permissions
 - show current online player as an image for threads `/info/online-player.png`
 - easy to change the web, admin and email layout